ddclient/ddclient/README.md

     ConCont     - See http://www.dydns.za.net for details
     DnsPark     - See http://www.dnspark.com for details
     DslReports  - See http://www.dslreports.com for details
-    Sitelutions - see http://www.sitelutions.com for details
+    Sitelutions - See http://www.sitelutions.com for details
     Loopia      - See http://www.loopia.se for details
+    Noip        - See http://www.noip.com/ for details
+    Freedns     - See http://freedns.afraid.org/ for details
+    dtdns       - See http://www.dtdns.com/ for details

 DDclient now supports many of cable/dsl broadband routers.